[last updated 2025-10-13]

 #> user system elapsed

-A final test reads by block on the original tiled raster as distributed by LANDFIRE.
-To read by square blocks we need to calculate the row/column offsets and x/y sizes for each tile, including the incomplete tiles along the right and bottom edges.
-Package stars provides a helper function that we will use for this. stars represents raster data using R’s 1-based indexing and column-major array order (raster rows as array columns in R).
-Accounting for those differences from native GDAL indexing, we get a matrix of block boundaries using:
+#> 118.075 4.642 123.441The next test reads by block on the original raster as distributed by LANDFIRE.
+To read by block on the tiled format we need to calculate the row/column offsets and x/y sizes for each tile, including the incomplete tiles along the right and bottom edges.

 nrow(blocks)